jodelamo/webpack-lab/README.md

 ### `03-bundle-with-css`

 Verify that a bundle has been created and that CSS is included in that bundle.
-Note how this quite dramatically increases the bundle size with various boilerplate code.
+Note how `style-loader` and `css-loader` dramatically increase the bundle size with various boilerplate code.

 ### `04-bundle-with-external-css`

 Verify that a bundle has been created and that a seperate CSS file has been created alongside with it.
+Note how `ExtractTextPlugin` removes the boilerplate code previously introduced.

 ### `05-bundle-with-html`